zorp/inspicos_wp/wp-content/plugins/mystickymenu/readme.txt

 == Screenshots ==

-1.  screenshot-1.png shows administration settings.
+1.  screenshot-1.png shows general administration settings.
-2.  screenshot-2.png shows menu when page is scrolled towards the bottom.
+2.  screenshot-2.png shows style settings.
+3.  screenshot-3.png shows advanced settings.

 == Changelog ==
+= 2.0.1 =
+* Fixed: If user logged in but admin bar is not showing (error to calculate activation height)
+* Fixed: Admin style conflict with Scripts n Styles plugin

+= 2.0 =
+* Added: If Make visible on Scroll is set to 0 automatic activation and deactivation scroll height will be used (useful for responsive designs).
+* Added: Tabs for settings.
+* Added: option to disable on scroll down (show only on scroll up).
+* Added: Class .up and .down on scroll up or down.
+* Added: Reset to default settings.
+* Added: remove myStickymenu settings on plugin uninstall.
+* Added: index.php to plugin root to prevent directory browsing.
+* Fixed: If sticky menu class does not exist (null or undefined), it will show console log instead of error.
+* Fixed: slide effect now slides on deactivate as well.
+* Fixed: admin bar overlap for screens less than 600 px wide.

 = 1.9.1 =
 * Changed: admin bar is fixed as default, and menu goes under it.

 = 1.9 =
-* Fixed: enable / disable at search pages
+* Fixed: enable / disable for search pages.

 = 1.8.9 =
 * Added: New option - Disable at certain posts and pages.